sagar-ahuja/LoanCalculator/README.md

 # LoanCalculator

-BDD framework for a sample web application
+BDD framework to test Home Loan Calculator.
+The framework has been built, keeping in mind the lesser number of test cases, on top of JUnit, Cucumber-Java, and Selenium.
+It also makes use of Design pattern Page-Object Model (POM) along with Single Responsibility Principle (SRP).

 Set up
 Kindly follow the below link to clone the repository into your local machine: https://help.github.com/en/articles/cloning-a-repository

 # Prerequisites:

-Java Runtime Environment 8
+* Java Runtime Environment 8
-Eclipse (IDE)
+* Eclipse (IDE)
-Cucumber Eclipse Plugin (to support Gherkin)
+* Cucumber Eclipse Plugin (to support Gherkin)

 # Execute tests: